IbraTech04/DriveClonrPro/Readme.md

 I'm not sure why I chose postorder traversal, but it works so I'm not complaining :shrug:.
 In hindsight I should've used level-order traversal, but if it works, it works.

 ## Known Issues
-1. DriveClonrPro does not check for ample space before cloning.
+1. Tkinter seems to not like the cloning screen; The layout of the objects moves around a lot when the length of the file name changes.
 This is something I aim to rectify in the future.
-2. Any exception within the Google Drive API (or anywhere else, for that matter) will cause DriveClonrPro to crash.
-This is something I aim to rectify in the future.
-3. Tkinter seems to not like the cloning screen; The layout of the objects moves around a lot when the length of the file name changes.
-This is something I aim to rectify in the future.
-4. The UI doesn't scale properly; it becomes blurry when scaled up.
+2. The UI doesn't scale properly; it becomes blurry when scaled up.
 This is probably an issue with Tkinter that I don't think I can fix easily

 ## Features: